apiel/zicBox/NOTE.md

 ## zicUi

+- TODO sequencer grid like zicSample when 2 button color are pressed at the same time, Y get first value and X the second when 1 button, Y +1, X +5

 - TODO subview to be able to switch a subset of view or just show hide component ^^